productive-codebases/build-variants/README.md

 Single function to create, manage, compose variants, for any CSS-in-JS libraries.

+## Motivation

+Before diving into the implementation details, you may want to read about [design considerations and motivation](#about-tokens-and-global-variants).

 ## Installation

 ```bash
 npm install build-variants
 ```

+## Prerequisites

+Typescript is not mandatory but highly recommended.
+Build-variants leverage a lot on Typescript generics and inference to provide types checking at every level.

 ## How to use

-### Step 1 - build-variants configuration
+### Intanciate build-variants

-To be able to use build-variants with your CSS-in-JS library and get valid typings for your CSS/styles, you need to specify the type of the CSS object.

-To do so, you can create a simple function that expose `newBuildVariants` with the CSS interface that you want to use.
+In order to use build-variants with any CSS-in-JS librairies, build-variants does not provide a CSS interface by default, meaning that your styles objects can be anything.

+To provide types checking for styles, you need to pass a type/interface to the build-variants' `newBuildVariants` function.

-For example with styled-components:
+Let's take an example with styled-components:

 ```ts
 import { newBuildVariants } from 'build-variants'